generaxion/axio-starter/README.md

 Used in template:
 `aucor_starter_get_hardcoded_id('some-id')`

-**Notice:** Avoid hardcoding ids if possible.
+**Protip:** Avoid hardcoding ids if possible.
 If you really need to do it, centralize them into this function.

 #### Last edited